Sale and Assignment of LLC Membership Interests

 Assignments of Interest Generally

-All assignments of interest, regardless of the interest assigned, include—or should include— certain common clauses and provisions.
-After identifying the parties and the exact interest to be assigned, the document should state the consideration being paid; whether the consideration is nominal, cash, or a financed amount (secured or unsecured); recite both transfer and acceptance language; state whether the assignment is made entirely “as is” or instead with representations and warranties; state whether the assignee will have any recourse in the event certain post-assignment conditions are not met and identify the recourse mechanism; recite covenants and agreements of both parties that will result in the implementation of the transfer along with remedies for default if these measures are not carried out; a mutual indemnity clause; any special provisions agreed to by the parties; an alternative dispute resolution (mediation or arbitration) clause; and conclude with various miscellaneous provisions that identify applicable law and venue, advise all parties to consult an attorney, set an effective date, and so forth.
+All assignments of interest (regardless of the interest assigned) include—or should include—certain common clauses and provisions.
+After identifying the parties and the exact interest to be assigned, the document should state the consideration being paid; whether the consideration is nominal, cash, or a financed amount (secured or unsecured); recite both transfer and acceptance language; state whether the assignment is made entirely “as is” or instead with representations and warranties; state whether the assignee will have any recourse in the event certain post-assignment conditions are not met and identify the recourse mechanism; recite covenants and agreements of both parties that will result in the implementation of the transfer along with remedies for default if these measures are not carried out; a mutual indemnity clause; any special provisions agreed to by the parties; an alternative dispute resolution (mandatory mediation) clause; and conclude with various miscellaneous provisions that identify applicable law and venue, advise all parties to consult an attorney, set an effective date, and so forth.

 A “Consent of Non-Member Spouses” should be appended if applicable.
 Exhibits to the assignment (pertaining to company assets and liabilities, for instance) may also be needed.

-The assignment may include extensive reps and warranties, limited reps and warranties, or no reps and warranties at all—in which case the assignment is made entirely “as is” and (in such cases) is almost always without recourse.
+An assignment may include a full set of representations and warranties (“reps and warranties”), limited reps and warranties, or no reps and warranties at all—in which case the assignment is made entirely as is and (in such cases) is almost always without recourse, meaning there is no defined remedy against the assignor-seller if the LLC membership goes sour for some reason.
 Representations and warranties may be made by assignor, assignee, both, or neither.

-The foregoing are basic assurances to which no reasonable party should object.
-Reps and warranties get much detailed and extensive from there.
-If attorneys are involved, this section of a contract is usually heavily negotiated.
+Core reps and warranties are basic assurances to which no reasonable party should object.
+Reps and warranties can get much more detailed and extensive from there.
+If attorneys are involved, the reps and warranties section of a contract may be heavily negotiated.

-The assignee instead prefers a longer and more specific list of reps and warranties.
+The assignee-buyer instead prefers a longer and more specific list of reps and warranties on the part of the assignor-seller.
 One of the goals of the assignee in the due diligence process is to ascertain, to the greatest extent practicable, the accuracy of reps and warranties that have been or will be made by the seller.

-Both assignor and assignee should want to include a statement that neither party is making or relying upon any reps or warranties that are not expressly set forth in the assignment.
-The goal is to prevent anyone from assuming anything or alleging that certain assurances were implied.
+Both assignor and assignee should also want to include a statement that neither party is making or relying upon any reps or warranties that are not expressly set forth in the assignment.
+The goal is to prevent anyone from assuming anything or alleging that certain assurances were oral or implied.

-A final issue in this area has to do with remedies for default by reason of a breach of representations and warranties.
+A final issue in this area has to do with remedies for default in the event of breach.
 Attorneys frequently include a clause requiring that such default be a material (rather than a trivial) breach in order to be legally actionable.
-How does one define “material?”
-One option is to place a monetary floor on the term, e.g., by confining liability to issues that result in a loss or cost of at least $10,000.
+The issue is then raised, how does one define material?
+One method is to impose a monetary floor, e.g., by confining assignor liability to issues that result in a loss or cost of (say) $10,000 or more.

 Assignments Made “As Is”

-As noted above, an assignor can include basic representations and warranties and still convey an interest “as is.”
-Many business persons, including lawyers, do not understand this.
+As noted, an assignor-seller can include basic (limited) representations and warranties and still convey an LLC membership interest “as is.”
+Many business persons, including lawyers, do not adequately understand this.
 For example, stating that one has sufficient power and authority to enter into a transaction does not suggest any representation or warranty as to the item being conveyed.
+It is a core representation that should probably be included in every assignment.

 The key to protecting the assignor is a thorough “as is” clause.
 Just as is true with real estate conveyances, the more thorough and extensive the “as is” clause, the better.
-One-liners will not do.
-This is particularly true if there have been oral or email negotiations over a period of days or weeks.
-The goal should be not only to convey the interest “as is” but also to entirely exclude any statement that cannot be expressly found within the four corners of the assignment document.
+One-liners will generally not do.
+This is particularly true if there have been oral or email negotiations over a period of weeks or months.
+The goal should be not only to convey the interest “as is” but also to entirely exclude any statement that cannot be expressly found in writing within the four corners of the assignment instrument.

 Covenants and Agreements of the Parties

-The section of the assignment dealing with representations and warranties is usually followed by a discussion of the legal obligations of the parties going forward—specifically what actions they are required to take in order to implement the assignment.
-Covenants and agreements of the assignor include an obligation to promptly deliver any certificate that evidences the membership in question.
-Assignee’s obligations should include a pledge to promptly execute the company agreement.
+Covenants and agreements address the legal obligations of the parties going forward—specifically what actions they are required to take in order to implement the assignment.
+Covenants and agreements of the assignor-seller would include, for example, an obligation to promptly endorse and deliver to the assignee-buyer any certificates evidencing the membership interest in question.

-Additional covenants and agreements may be included.
-This is another area that is subject to negotiation.
+Additional covenants and agreements of the parties may be (and usually are) included.
+This is another area that is subject to extensive negotiation and customization to the circumstances.

 Mutual Indemnity